Nextdoor/buckle/buckle/README.md

 Buckle is a tool for centralizing and executing developer commands in your path.
 It's goal is to make it easy to create a toolbelt from disparate commands that all begin with the same prefix.
-It finds and autocompletes commands beginning with a prefix (such as `'`nd-`), and supports help for commands within its namespaces.
-Buckle also attempts to automatically update itself every hour, and also checks the system clock every 10 minutes towarn the user if their clock is 120 seconds out of date.
+It finds and autocompletes commands beginning with a prefix (such as `nd-`), and supports help for commands within its namespaces.
+Buckle also attempts to automatically update itself every hour, and also checks the system clock every 10 minutes to warn the user if their clock is 120 seconds out of date.